Traditional Vs Convenient

 The ratio of flour to liquid is 2:1

-For these reasons also, I’m giving this recipe in oz and gr.
+For these reasons also, I'm giving this recipe in ounces and grams.

 Egg And Water